 This product was one that I used and loved in my first pregnancy but after this twin pregnancy, I swear by it!
 I had to pull it out around 15 weeks this time around and have used it almost daily since.

 One of two good, supportive pregnancy tanks

-For me, it was important to find a really supportive tank that you can wear often either layered under a cardigan or under a sweater, etc. These are especially nice to have when you aren’t’ able to wear your Upsie all day long.
+For me, it was important to find a really supportive tank that you can wear often either layered under a cardigan or under a sweater, etc. These are especially nice to have when you aren’t’ able to wear your 2 in 1 Bandit all day long.
 I rotate between my black and white pregnancy tanks 4-5 times a week!
 I notice a big difference with how my belly feels at the end of the day on the days I wear them and the days I don’t.

 Supportive Maternity Leggings

 Having a good pair of maternity leggings makes ALL the difference in the world.
 A cheap pair of cotton leggings did not work for me.
 They don’t last, they don’t support me, or stretch and grow with my bump.
 There are such leggings that have built-in seems to really support your growing bump and when you already look and feel 9 months pregnant at 25 weeks with twins, that’s exactly what you NEED.